'Appalling' tracksuit heist at art gallery saddens hip-hop pioneer | CBC News

 The theft makes him feel disrespected.

-The theft was captured on camera at the Ottawa Art Gallery on Daly Street, where Canadian Floor Masters memorabilia was displayed as part of an exhibition on the history of hip-hop in the Ottawa-Gatineau area.
+The theft was captured on camera at the Ottawa Art Gallery on Daly Street, where Canadian Floor Masters memorabilia was displayed as part of an exhibition on the local history of hip-hop.

-The gallery's director, Alexandra Badzak, said it happened Nov.
-5. She said the entire operation took less than three minutes that afternoon.
+The gallery's director said it happened Nov.
+5. Alexandra Badzak said the entire operation took fewer than three minutes that afternoon.

 "It was very quick," she said.
 "They were out the door, unfortunately, before security was able to apprehend."